ikeda042/CytoMatic4/README.md

 Fig.11 Calculated gradient at each pixel inside the cell.
 </p>

-In this figure, the frequency at Fluo. intensity 255 is significantly different from the others, meaning that the fluorescence information is saturated.
+In this figure, the frequency at Fluo. intensity 255 is significantly different from the others.
+It means that the fluorescence information is saturated.

 ### Cell/histo_cumulative/
 In this directory, a plotted cummulative freqency from Fluo. intensity 0  to 255 for each cell is stored.